Join Texas Stream Team

 Doing research that matters:

 Since 1991, 8,000 community members – birders, anglers, students, retired professionals, river rats and others— have come together in 45,000 hours service to Texas waterways as part of the Texas Stream Team.
 Our citizen scientists are trained to understand the importance and science of water quality.
 Each month our members monitor and report pH, temperature, dissolved oxygen, and other indicators of water quality at their favorite sites.
-That data supports academic research, informs conservation policy, and serves a de facto early warning system for water quality events across Texas.
+That data supports academic research, informs conservation policy, and serves as a de facto early warning system for water quality events across Texas.

 Training environmental stewards:

 Texas Stream Team is committed to helping shape the next generation of environmental stewards.
-Whether at our headquarters at Spring Lake where 125,000 young people visit each year or in the field with schools, scouts, or other groups, we offer interactive activities that teach participants about the effect of nonpoint source pollution on water for drinking, recreation, fisheries, and wildlife.
-And, we teach them what they can do about it.
+Whether at our headquarters at Spring Lake where 125,000 young people visit each year or in the field with schools, scouts, or other groups, we offer interactive activities that teach participants about the effect of non-point source pollution on water for drinking, recreation, fisheries, and wildlife.
+And we teach them what they can do about it.